-Vice Chair - Ardyth Norem
+Vice President - Ardyth Norem

 Secretary - Martha Micks

-Treasurer - Cheryl Felix
+Treasurer - Holly Jenkins

 At its annual meeting in April 2018, CMAL established a committee of its members to update CMAL’s position on Metropolitan Council Governance.
 The committee’s goal was to educate its members about the current and possible changes for governance and to update our current position, if a consensus was reached by members.
 There were 33 LWV Minnesota members from 16 local Leagues who interviewed 50 local elected officials, city staff and county staff.

 January 4: Final committee report available for member review.

 January 5: CMAL will host a delegate workshop to prepare for consensus process.

 January/February: Metro-wide LWV meetings where the consensus questions will be asked and responses recorded.